All Episodes

 Romney wins Florida.

-Lana Paul showed Romney up six, 51 to 45.
+Atlanta Poll showed Romney up six, 51 to 45.

-Up against Suffolk and the other polling unit who say it's over and they've pulled out.
+The real clear politics polling average now has Romney leading Obama by just a single point up against Suffolk and the other polling unit who say it's over and they've pulled out.

-I'm reading to you from Tampa Bay.com.
+I'm reading to you from Tampabay.com.

-There are polls that show Obama up one, up three, and up five, and every one of those polls is based on a turnout identical to 2008.
+And every one of those polls is based on a turnout identical to 2008.

-Shows the uh the president up, but with a turnout identical terms of Democrat advantage to what it was in 2008.
+And every one of these companies that have now shown up, primarily their last poll, CBS has got their last poll out now, shows the president up, but with a turnout identical in terms of Democrat advantage to what it was in 2008.

 A lot of people go back to 1980, by the way, and look at the Reagan-Carter poll.

-The last poll, I think it was Gallup, but I'm not sure that came out on this day relative to the election, showed Carter up six.
+The last poll, I think it was Gallup, but I'm not sure, that came out on this day relative to the election showed Carter up six.

 Ronaldus Magnus went on to win.

-They didn't show up in the polling data, but on election day, Reagan got 25% of Democrats in addition to his own base and whatever number of independents, and that's why Reagan's landslide wasn't reflecting the polls, because the polls didn't show that.
+They didn't show up in the polling data, but on Election Day, Reagan got 25% of Democrats in addition to his own base and whatever number of independents.

-So if if you want to compare today to 1980, do you want to suggest that 25% of Democrats are going to vote for Romney?
+So if you want to compare today to 1980, do you want to suggest that 25% of Democrats are going to vote for Romney?

 It's a little risky.